-Cardiovascular disease, diabetes, and vision problems including cataracts and age-related macular degeneration (AMD) have been shown to occur less frequently in people who eat diets rich in vitamins and minerals.
+Nutrients such as vitamin A, omega 3s, and zinc have been proven to benefit the eyes.
+Cardiovascular disease, diabetes, and eye conditions including cataracts and age-related macular degeneration (AMD) have been shown to occur less frequently in people who eat diets rich in vitamins and minerals.

 So there’s more to eye nutrition than just carrots!
 From Kale to Grapefruit, here are 15 foods that can improve your eye health: